reimagined/resolve/docs/Tutorials/Hacker News Tutorial.md

 ### Authentication

-After adding a storage for users, create the local authentication strategy and implement the required callbacks.
+After adding storage for users, create the local authentication strategy and implement the required callbacks.

 Install `uuid` package:
 ```
 npm install --save uuid
 ```

-In the `auth/` directory, create `./auth/localStrategy.js` file. `passwordField` has same value as `usernameField` because this app does not use a password.
+In the `auth/` directory, create `./auth/localStrategy.js` file. `passwordField` has the same value as `usernameField` because this app does not use a password.

 ```js
 // ./auth/localStrategy.js